Culture Is a Decision CEOs Make Every Day

 What Culture-First CEOs Actually Do

-What culture-first leaders do differently
+What culture-first CEOs do differently

-They define the culture they want — precisely Not a list of adjectives.
+They define the culture they want, precisely.
+Not a list of adjectives.
 A clear picture of how decisions get made, how conflict gets addressed, and how people treat each other when things get hard.

-They build leadership development into the operating rhythm Not an annual event.
-A continuous system that develops leaders at every level — and makes that development visible and valued.
+They build leadership development into the operating rhythm.
+Not an annual event.
+A continuous system that develops leaders at every level and makes that development visible and valued.

-They align systems with values Hiring criteria, performance reviews, promotion decisions, and meeting norms all reflect the stated culture — not just the revenue targets.
+They align systems with values.
+Hiring criteria, performance reviews, promotion decisions, and meeting norms all reflect the stated culture, not just the revenue targets.

 $1.5T